Best Tattoo Machines For Beginners & Pros

 Dragonhawk makes these machines from space aluminum.
-It also has a quality Japanese motor which operates very quietly.
+It also has a quality Japanese motor that operates very quietly.
 The stroke length is interchangeable which allows you to tailor your tattooing.
-The lengths are variable, between 2.8 mm and 3.5 mm, which allow you to use a variety of techniques and styles.
+The lengths are variable, between 2.8 mm and 3.5 mm, which allows you to use a variety of techniques and styles.

-This is a versatile rotary machine which allows you to achieve accuracy and control.
+This is a versatile rotary machine that allows you to achieve accuracy and control.
 It’s lightweight, (4.2 ounces) and operates with minimum vibration.
 This is achieved using its advanced system of gears.

 The machine is compatible with most types of needle cartridges and operates at six to nine volts.